This story has been updated. It was originally published on February 15, 2017.

 Internet access at home has become almost as essential as water and electricity (and maybe more so for the most plugged-in of us).
 But problems getting Wi-Fi to every corner of a building aren’t uncommon.
-If you do have dead zones in your house, don’t despair.
-Whatever the size and shape of your building, you can take steps to remedy the problem.
+If you do have dead spots in your house, don’t despair.
+Whatever the size and shape of your space, you can take steps to remedy the problem.

-Wi-Fi signals don't like concrete or brick walls, so avoid these, and wireless devices such as microwaves and baby monitors can also interfere with Wi-Fi speeds, so bear this in mind when you’re scouting for a location.
-Science has shown large fish tanks (all that water) and Christmas tree lights (all that electromagnetic radiation) can also have a detrimental effect.
+Wi-Fi signals struggle to get through concrete or brick walls, and wireless devices such as microwaves and baby monitors can also interfere with Wi-Fi speeds, so bear this in mind when you’re scouting for a location.
+Science has shown that large fish tanks (all that water) and Christmas trees (all that electromagnetic radiation) can also have a detrimental effect.

-You’re going to be limited to some extent by the location of the internet feed coming into your home, but some creative router positioning is a quick and easy way to eliminate dead zones.
+You’re going to be somewhat limited by the location of the internet feed coming into your home, but creative router placement can be a quick and easy way to eliminate Wi-Fi dead spots.
 Even just buying a longer connecting cable between the router and wall socket can give you more room to play with.

 We’ve all come to rely on Wi-Fi, but it’s also worth weighing the option of setting up a few cabled access points around the home.
 You’ll need some Ethernet cable, some pins to keep it in place, and some spare Ethernet ports on the back of your router.

-Wired internet access is not as convenient as wireless (you can’t walk around with your laptop for a start) but it comes with two key advantages: security and speed.
-With a wired connection there’s nothing to interfere with the internet signal and much less chance of any of your neighbors snooping on your activities without physical access to the router.
+Wired internet access is not as convenient as wireless (you can’t walk around with your laptop, for a start) but it comes with two key advantages: security and speed.
+With a wired internet connection, there’s nothing to interfere with the internet signal and much less chance of any of your neighbors snooping on your activities without physical access to the router.

-There’s no one-size-fits-all solution, but don’t dismiss older wired connections when setting up your home network.
-There’s now such a variety of consumer networking kit to choose from that you can easily create a bespoke setup without too much cost.
+There’s no one-size-fits-all solution, but don’t dismiss older wired connections when setting up a home network.
+There’s now such a variety of consumer networking kits to choose from that you can easily create a bespoke setup without too much cost.

-More and more companies, including Google and Eero, are now offering mesh networking hardware, where a single router is replaced with several devices dotted around the home.
-By working together, these boxes provide a net of wireless signals, which in theory should eliminate all of the dead zones in your house.
+More and more companies, including Google and Eero, are now offering mesh networking hardware, which replaces the traditional single router with several devices dotted around the home.
+By working together, these boxes provide a net of wireless signals, which, in theory, should eliminate all the dead zones in your home.

-You need to do some research first to make sure your chosen hardware is going to work nicely with your ISP, but if you’re starting from scratch in a new home (or want to start all over again in an old one) then a router replacement or mesh network could be the way to go.
+You’ll need to do some research first to make sure your chosen hardware will work nicely with your ISP, but if you’re starting from scratch in a new home (or want to start all over again in an old one) then a router replacement or mesh network could be the way to go.
 The good news is that the hardware is improving all the time, as manufacturers aim to make Wi-Fi networking as convenient and comprehensive as possible.

 The other devices you need to be aware of are Wi-Fi repeaters, but we’d only suggest using these as a last resort: They simply repeat the original signal from your router, losing some speed and stability along the way.
-That said, they’re relatively cheap and very easy to set up, so if high speeds aren’t an issue you might want to consider them.
+That said, they’re relatively cheap and a breeze to set up, so if high speeds aren’t an issue, you might want to consider them.